Log streaming: Cloud Files

 - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
 The Apache Common Log format string appears in this field by default.
 See our guidance on format strings for more information.

 - In the Bucket name field, type the name of the Cloud Files container in which to store the logs.

 - In the User field, type the username of the Cloud Files user you created above.

 - In the Access key field, type the API key of your Cloud Files account.

 - In the Period field, type an interval (in seconds) to manage how frequently in seconds to rotate your log files.
 This value defaults to

-Review the Advanced Options of the Create a new Cloud Files endpoint page and decide which of the optional fields to change, if any.
+Click the Advanced options link of the Create a Cloud Files endpoint page and decide which of the optional fields to change, if any.

-- Fill out the Advanced Options of the Create a new Cloud Files endpoint page as follows
+- Fill out the Advanced options of the Create a Cloud Files endpoint page as follows:

 - In the Path field, optionally type the path within the container to store the files.
 The path ends with a trailing slash.
 If this field is left empty, the files will be saved in the container's root path.